zero-day-ai/.github/profile/README.md

 ## 🔓 The Matrix Has You

 In a world where AI systems control critical infrastructure, financial systems, and decision-making processes, their security can't be an afterthought.
-**Zero-Day.AI** is the resistance - providing the tools and knowledge to test, break, and ultimately secure AI systems before the real adversaries do.
+**Zero-day.ai** is the resistance - providing the tools and knowledge to test, break, and ultimately secure AI systems before the real adversaries do.

 ---